WE-are-FPV/JeNo-5.1/README.md

 A **Light version** will allow you to maintain a more typical weight around **120g**.

 The JeNo was initially designed for Freestyle flying, which is why it features a "Wide-X" geometry.
 This design allows for good handling while reducing the amount of **visible propellers in the FOV** compared to a "True-X" frame (though some propellers may still be visible).
-A **"Cine" option** provides **elongated camera plates** for a **"Wide" FOV without visible propellers**.
+A **"Cinematic" option** provides **elongated camera plates** for a **"Wide" FOV without visible propellers**.

 ![JeNo Cinematic - 3D render](./images/JeNo_3d_cine.jpg)